Poker Rules – Basic Poker Card Game Rules for Beginners

 • When facing a bet in stud, you take your upcards off the table, turn them face down, or mix your upcards and downcards.

-Common Poker rules
+Common Poker Rules

 • As per poker game rules, you must safeguard your hand whenever you are in the game.
 You can safeguard your cards by putting your hands, a chip, or other objects on top.
 If you cannot protect your hand, you will have no recourse if it is a foul or mistakenly killed by the dealer.

-• All action is void if two cards of the same rank and suit are in the game, and the player gets all chips.
+• All action is void if two cards of the same rank and suit are in the game, and the player gets all the chips.

 • Any player aware of a flaw in the deck owes it to the other players to point it out.
 If they try to win that game, they have no right to claim a refund, and the chips go to the pot until the next round.